 Average Cost for Mini-Split Installation

-With professional installation, the average mini-split cost for this size is around $3,000, according to HomeAdvisor, who compiles average nationwide expenses for common home improvement projects.
+With professional installation, the typical mini-split cost for this size is around $3,000, according to HomeAdvisor, who compiles average nationwide expenses for typical home improvement projects.

-Your precise mini-split installation cost will vary based on the type you select and how energy efficient it is.
-Per HomeAdvisor, other added costs might entail:
+Your exact mini-split installation cost will be different based on the model you go with and how energy efficient it is.
+As mentioned by HomeAdvisor, other extra costs could entail: